Bowfin

-Like gars, bowfin are bimodal breathers – they have the capacity to breathe both water and air.
+Like gars, bowfin are bimodal breathers—they have the capacity to breathe both water and air.
 Their gills exchange gases in the water allowing them to breathe, but they also have a gas bladder that serves to maintain buoyancy, and also allows them to breathe air by means of a small pneumatic duct connected from the foregut to the gas bladder.
 They can break the surface to gulp air, which allows them to survive conditions of aquatic hypoxia that would be lethal to most other species.
 The bowfin is long-lived, with age up to 33 years reported.

-Morphology
+Description

 The typical length of a bowfin is 50 cm; females typically grow to 65–70 cm, males to 50–65 cm.
 They can reach 109 cm in length, and weigh 9.75 kg.
 Young of the year typically grow to 13–23 cm by October.
 Females tend to grow larger than males.

 The body of the bowfin is elongated and cylindrical, with the sides and back olive to brown in color, often with vertical bars and dark reticulations or another camouflaged pattern.
 The dorsal fin has horizontal bars, and the caudal fin has irregular vertical bars.
 The underside is white or cream, and the paired fins and anal fin are bright green.
 During larval stage, hatchlings from about 7–10 mm total length are black and tadpole-like in appearance.
 At approximately 25 mm total length they have been described as looking like miniature placoderms.
 They grow quickly, and typically leave the nest within 4 to 6 weeks after hatching.
 Young males have a black eyespot on the base of the tail (caudal peduncle) that is commonly encircled by an orange-yellowish border, while the female's is black, if present at all.
 It is thought the purpose of the eyespot is to confuse predators, deflecting attacks away from the head of the fish to its tail, which affords the bowfin an opportunity to escape predation.
 The bowfin is so named for its long, undulating dorsal fin consisting of 145 to 250 rays that runs from the middle of the back to the base of the tail.